aditya-xq/PromptGPT/README.md

 # PromptGPT: Crafting Creative Prompts with Self-Improving Feedback Loops

 Introducing **PromptGPT**, a specialized AI designed to generate creative and concise prompts while continuously improving through feedback loops.
+It is your drop-in replacement for prompt engineering from the context of language and articulating thoughts better.

+I personally use it for creating prompts in my own workflows.
+It helps me streamline prompts well and use linguistic nuances within the given context, way beyond my current general knowledge.

 ## Explore PromptGPT